yunjiewang/brainwave/README.md

 - **Python 3.8+**: Ensure that Python is installed on your system.
 You can download it from the [official website](https://www.python.org/downloads/).
 - **Virtual Environment Tool**: It's recommended to use `venv` or `virtualenv` to manage project dependencies.
 - **OpenSSL** (Optional): Required for HTTPS support when accessing from mobile devices.
+- **GUI Access** (Optional): The automatic pasting feature requires desktop GUI access for simulating keyboard events.
+This may require additional permissions on some systems.

 ### Setup Steps